Know about this? Rate It!

 Some of our most glamorous hotels are also located here.
 The Raddison Hotel and the Hyatt hotel are two of them.
 Right next door to the Hyatt, is our beautiful Railway Station and the Sky City casino.

 Parliament House is set on the corner of North Tce and King William st. On the other corner is the grand architectural stucture which is Government House.
 A little further down is our War Memorial,that is truly worth a visit.

 The state Library is a great place to spend a few hours, and right next to this is the Adelaide Museum and the Art Gallery.
 Adelaide University stands proudly just up the road..

 At the end is our beautiful Botanical Gardens.

 You could easily spend a day just exploring one wonderful road.

-The city of Adelaide calls itself "The City of Churches", and with good reason.
+Favorite thing: The city of Adelaide calls itself "The City of Churches", and with good reason.
 There are numerous large and small houses of worship dotted throughout the city proper.
 With few exceptions, a visit to each one is worth a few moments of your time.
 Adelaide's Scots Church is no exception.